chinapedia/wikipedia.abstract.en/Page/Service_mark.md

-Service_mark.svgal logo using the service mark symbol.]]
+al logo using the service mark symbol.]]

 A SERVICE MARK or SERVICEMARK is a trademark used in the United States and several other countries to identify a service rather than a product.[1][2]